jacklowrie/dotfiles/README.md

 ## Halligan
 I asked to have my shell changed to bash.
-Zsh is strongly discouraged, otherwise I'd have switched to that for consistency.
+Zsh is strongly discouraged, otherwise I'd have switched to that just for consistency.
 Switching to bash is simple, all you need to do is email IT and ask (with your user name).

 ## Local
 Not a whole lot to show for my local.
-I use [homebrew](https://brew.sh) for software/package management, zsh as my shell, and [ZimFW](https://zimfw.sh/) with all the behavior modules and about half of the general productivity modules turned on to manage shell configuration.
+I use [homebrew](https://brew.sh) for software/package management, zsh as my shell (only because apple switched), and [ZimFW](https://zimfw.sh/) with all the behavior modules and about half of the general productivity modules turned on to manage shell configuration.
 Could I manage that directly without zim?
 Probably, but I'm lazy and it's portable.
 It's also lighter-weight than OhMyZSH, so Zim's a happy compromise.

 In all honesty, after spending all that time setting up halligan, I think I understand bash better than zsh.
 Might be worth switching to bash